nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 <br>

-However, we cannot rule out the possibility of two separate introductions to Europe - an unsampled sequence from elsewhere could fall between 'BavPat1' and the rest of the cluster.
+It could also be the result of two separate introductions to Europe - an unsampled sequence from elsewhere could fall between 'BavPat1' and the rest of the cluster.
 At the moment, we cannot say with certainty which scenario is correct.